-- Lab attendance: I strongly encourage attending the lab session for the support of your instructors and peers in completing these tasks.
-By simply attending, you will obtain up to 14 points. - Lab exercises: Lab handouts will be available in D2L.
+- Lab attendance: I strongly encourage attending the lab sessions for the support of your instructors and peers in completing these tasks.
+By simply attending, you will obtain up to 11 points. - Lab exercises: Lab handouts will be available in D2L.
 Please, print the handout before coming to the lab session.
 These handouts include exercises and questions that you should reply during the session and others that will require some homework.
-Please turn your completed lab exercises at the beginning of the following lab session. - Lab report: The overarching goal is to familiarize you with how scientists report their results.
-You will work in groups of four fellas, resembling the collaborative atmosphere that scientists use when preparing their scientific manuscripts.
+Please turn your completed lab exercises at the beginning of the following lab session.
+Late assignments will have a penalty of 20% of the total points for each day late. - Lab report: The overarching goal is to familiarize you with how scientists report their results.
+You will work in groups of four colleagues, resembling the collaborative atmosphere that scientists use when preparing their scientific manuscripts.
 The report will comprise four sections commonly used in scientific articles (i.e., introduction, methods, results, and discussion).
+It will be based on the labs focused on using Genetic Markers, PCR and Gel Electrophoresis.
+In addition, you will present and discuss the results obtained in the labs using D. melanogaster through an oral presentation.
+You can use PowerPoint or any other similar software to create your presentation.
+The main goal of this activity is to have a round table experience that facilitates the participation of the entire class in the discussion.

-It will be based on those labs using Drosophila melanogaster as the study system.
-We will discuss in detail the content of this lab report during the lab sessions. - Lab exam: it will be a mix of short answers, fill-in-the-blanks, definitions, multiplechoice questions, short answers/essays and problems to be solved.
+• Lab exam: it will be a mix of short answers, fill-in-the-blanks, definitions, multiplechoice questions, short answers/essays, and problems to be solved.